ScheerleJo/HTTP2MIDI/README.md

 The plan is to eventually move the MIDI-Output from a physical to a virtual Port.
 Maybe with the help of [Tobias Erichsen](https://www.tobias-erichsen.de/), the creator of various virtual midi applications.

 - program Status for midi2presenter_startup.ahk
+- list for possible requests with http2midi
+- implement triggers in Companion
+- move Midi-stuff to separate js file

 ## Developer